ubarsc/rios/doc/source/concurrency.rst

      - Creates *n* read worker threads, which feed data into the input block buffer.
 The main loop is as before, but the 'read' step just pops available blocks of data out of the buffer, and then does compute-write in the main thread.
-There is a total of *n+1* threads running
+There is a total of *n+1* threads running.
+In an I/O bound task, this may well be sufficient.
    * - numReadWorkers=n computeWorkerKind=CW_THREADS numComputeWorkers=m
      - Creates *n* read worker threads and *m* compute worker threads, all within the current process.
 The read workers put data into the input buffer, the compute workers take data from there and put computed blocks into the output buffer.
 The main loop pops available blocks from the output buffer and writes them.
-There is a total of *n+m+1* threads running
+There is a total of *n+m+1* threads running.
+In a compute-bound task, just 1 read worker may be enough.
    * - numReadWorkers=n computeWorkerKind=CW_AWSBATCH numComputeWorkers=m
        computeWorkersRead=True
      - Runs *m* batch jobs with a single compute worker thread each, on